Mohamedsalem00/iteam-university-events-website/README.md

 │   └── contact.html       # Contact page with a contact form
 ├── assets
-│   ├── images             # Folder for images used in the website │   └── fonts              # Folder for custom fonts
+│   ├── images             # Folder for images used in the website │   ├── css
+│   │    ├── style.css          # Main styles for the website
+│   │    └── responsive.css     # Styles for responsive design
+│   └── fonts              # Folder for custom fonts
 ├── index.html             # Main entry point of the website
 └── README.md              # Documentation for the project